ELSady/Classification-Telcom-Churn-Modeling/README.md

 ### Descriptive Statistics

 * A quick look at the statistics suggests that, on average telco customers are staying for 32 months and are paying $64 per month.
 However, this could potentially be because different customers have different contracts.

-From the looks of things, we can presume that dataset contains several features which will provide an various informations about the customer transation.
+### Features Unique Value Checking
+* ‘Payment Methods’ and ‘Contract’ are the two categorical variables in the dataset.
+When we look into the unique values in each categorical variables, we get an insight that the customers are either on a month-to-month rolling contract or on a fixed contract for one/two years.
+Also, they are paying bills via credit card, bank transfer or electronic checks.

-### Features Distribution
+### Numerical Features Distribution
+Insights we can made from the distribtion plot:
+* Majority of customer are paying total charges for the services of around 300 to 500
+* Whilst for monthly charges they have to pay on average is around 25 to 30
+* It is also inferred that there are many new customers (less than 10 months old) and many loyal customers (more than 70 months old), the rest are in between those two categoriews.
 ### Boxplot Plotting

 ### Exploratory Data / Visualization